marcoverpas/Italy-SFC-Model/README.md

 ### 7_Quick_execution

 This approach is recommended for experienced users.
 Simply execute the *numbered* files in sequence.
+We recommend executing the `R` code paragraph by paragraph for better clarity and control.